Updated : December 18, 2018

 Measuring the fair value of an asset involves estimating the price that would be received if the asset were sold in an orderly transaction.
 Because private placements are illiquid and there is little market data about them, there are few comparable transactions available on which measurement can be based.

 Private funds value their positions through different methodologies which are generally based on valuation methods and techniques, such as discounted cash flows and earnings multiples.
 Investors measure their investments in these funds by using the net asset value (NAV) provided by fund promoters.
-Private placements are categorized within Level 3 of the fair value hierarchy under IFRS 13 and the Appendix to Section 4600.
+When the values assigned to these investments are based on unobservable inputs, they are categorized within Level 3 of the fair value hierarchy under IFRS 13 and the Appendix to Section 4600.

 Audited financial statements showing fund investments at fair value are sometimes available several months after the financial statement reporting date of institutional investors, including pension plans.